BigRedS/lets-encrypt-nginx/README.txt

 SITES

 Each site is defined, at minimum, by a single space-separated line of domain names.
-The first item in this list is taken as the name of the site.
-Options may be set on successive lines that begin with spaces; currently supported options are:
+The first item in this list is taken as the name of the site, and  options may be set on successive lines that begin with spaces.

-  auto_www  - if set to 'on', automatically add the 'www' subdomain to all names.
-Set
-              to 'off' to disable.
-Not implemented yet! backend   - literal string used as the argument to nginx's proxy_pass nginx_ssl - set to 0 to skip setting up nginx SSL (so you can have a cleartext site running before requesting certs from Let's Encrypt). nginx_clear - set to 0 to skip setting up nginx on port 80

-The first site in the file may be named '_default' to set defaults for all successive sites.
-Lines beginning '#' are skipped as comments.

-There should be an example at ./sites.conf.example
+See ./sites.conf.example for the full set.

 DEBUGGING